 In God's eyes, it is not behavior that condemns a person.

 Condemnation is the judgment declared by God for the trespass of one man, Adam.
 The rest of us were born condemned; God established that as well.
 Condemnation is not the result of personal sin, whether bad choices, disagreeable lifestyles, or immoral behavior.
 We cannot become condemned any more than we can decide to be born.
 Truth is, we didn't decide to be born.
 In the same way, we didn't become condemn by our decisions or actions.
 Everyone born of Adam is condemned.
 One trespass led to condemnation for all.
 One man's disobedience made us all sinners.

 Justification, on the other hand, is the righteousness that comes only from God.
 It is made available to us as a gift because of the righteous deeds of another man, Jesus Christ.
 Jesus was not "born of Adam," and, therefore, was not born condemned.
 Justification is not, and cannot be, the result of moral behavior, good choices (except one*), decent living, loving others, judging others, or hating sin.
-We are justified or not justified based on what we do.
+We are not justified based on what we do.
 All the work required to live a righteous life acceptable to God was lived by that one man, Jesus Christ.
-The His righteousness we have justification and life.
+Through His righteousness we have justification and life.
 By His obedience, we are made righteous.